acolomba/blackvuesync/README.md

 ### Verifying Connectivity

 For illustration purposes, all examples assume that the camera is reachable at the `dashcam.example.net` address.
-A static numeric IP address would work just as well.
+A static numeric IP address works just as well.

-A quick way to verify that the dashcam is online is by using curl.
+A quick way to verify that the dashcam is online is by using `curl`.

 ```sh
 $ curl http://dashcam.example.net/blackvue_vod.cgi